 Fall protection and safety is a major concern on construction sites.
 Whether it’s repairing a roof, building a new home, or constructing the next skyscraper in Boston, there are many ways in which workers can become injured.
 Safety precautions and procedures need to be established to safeguard the lives of your workers — especially when it comes to fall safety.

-According to the Occupational Safety & Health Administration, 20.5% of the 4,251 worker fatalities in the private sector in 2014 were in construction, and falls are the leading cause of death in construction.
+According to OSHA, 20.5% of the worker fatalities in the private sector in 2018 were in construction, and falls are the leading cause of death in construction.

 Falls from ladders, scaffolds, roofs, and other elevated workspaces are preventable.
 Learn how you can prevent these accidents and protect your workers with our 5 safety tips: